 The University of Georgia Student Code of Conduct applies to all students at UGA.
 Once you submit your commitment deposit, you are officially a part of the Bulldog Family.

-Visit the University Testing Services page to determine if you need testing.
+Visit the Testing FAQ page to determine if you need testing.
 All testing will take place online.
 You will receive information regarding placement testing via your UGA email.
 Be sure to complete any placement testing prior to meeting with your advisor.

 Submit final official transcripts from any college or university where you have taken classes.